drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Summary

-A structure-based strategy that exploited X-ray crystallography and the docking of new prototypes enabled the rapid discovery of potent inhibitors such as 3a (Ki = 11 nM).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/summary-fe0987b1'><i class='fa fa-play' aria-hidden='true'></i></button>A structure-based strategy that exploited X-ray crystallography and the docking of new prototypes enabled the rapid discovery of potent inhibitors such as 3a (Ki = 11 nM).
 The molecule showed good pharmacological properties and is currently being optimized to target Alzheimer's disease.
 The synthetic effort would not have been given high priority without the insight provided by the crystal structure of the initial hit bound to BACE-1.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer